iamtrask/PyAono/README.md

 --------
 ### What's new in the latest version?
 We just rolled out the support for key switching/rotation.
 Check it out by running `init_key_switching.py`.
-You can also run `init.py` to check out homomorphic operations working.
+You can also run `init.py` to check out homomorphic operations working.<br />
 This scheme has an `advantage` over other schemes that the key switching can both, increase as well as decrease the security level of the ciphertext!

 ### News